Grademark/grademark/README.md

 ## Advanced backtesting

-We are only just getting started here and in future notebooks, videos and blog posts we'll explore some of the more advanced aspects of backtesting including:
+We are only just getting started in this example to learn more please follow my [blog](http://www.the-data-wrangler.com/) and [YouTube channel](https://www.youtube.com/channel/UCOxw0jy384_wFRwspgq7qMQ).

-- Market filters
-- Ranking and portfolio simulation
-- Position sizing
-- Optimization
-- Walk-forward testing
-- Monte-carlo testing
-- Comparing systems
-- Eliminating bias

-Follow my [blog](http://www.the-data-wrangler.com/) and [YouTube channel](https://www.youtube.com/channel/UCOxw0jy384_wFRwspgq7qMQ) to keep up.

 ## Resources